AgentMC/Sao19/Translate/En/Part5.md

 Asuna standing behind her patted Ronye’s shoulder and said with a mischievous look on her face.

 "So, hmm....
-Integrity Knight trainee Ronnie Arabel, how much is your current weapon control authority?"
+Integrity Knight trainee Ronye Arabel, how much is your current weapon control authority?"

 "Er, wha…?
 Why does Asuna-sama asks such a thing..."